Dealing with Debris and Damaged Buildings

-EPA urges the public to be on the alert for leaking containers and reactive household chemicals, like caustic drain cleaners and chlorine bleach, and take the following necessary precautions to prevent injury or further damage:
+Be on the alert for leaking containers and reactive household chemicals, such as caustic drain cleaners or chlorine bleach.
+Take the following necessary precautions to prevent injury or further damage:

-- Keep children and pets away from leaking or spilled chemicals.
+- Keep children and pets safe.
+Keep them away from flood water, wet or damaged materials, and leaking or spilled chemicals.

-- Do not dump chemicals down drains, storm sewers or toilets.
+- Do not dump cleaners, paint, or other chemicals down drains, storm sewers, or toilets.

-- Do not attempt to burn household chemicals.
+- Do not try to burn household cleaners, paint, or other chemicals .

 - Clearly mark and set aside unbroken containers until they can be properly disposed of